plscks/CharacterPlanner/README.md

 4. Restart VSCode
 5. Press the explorer icon on the left (the top one)
 6. Click `clone repository`
-7. Paste the repository link in there and hit enter: `https://repo.plscks.net/plscks/flaskNCPlanner.git`
+7. Paste the repository link in there and hit enter: `https://repo.plscks.net/plscks/CharacterPlanner.git`
 8. Find a good location to save the project (it will save it into a folder in the location you choose)
 9. Click `Open Folder` or `File->Open Folder`
-10. Choose the `flaskNCPlanner` folder in the location you saved it
+10. Choose the `CharacterPlanner` folder in the location you saved it
 11. Trust the authors (me)
 12. Click the `Run and Debug` button on the left
 13. Select `Python: Flask` from the dropdown at the top and then click the green arrow next to the dropdown menu (Start Debugging)